Smartproxy/Web-Scraping-API/README.md

 **Not seeing the results you wanted?**

-Try enabling JavaScript rendering using the ```headless``` parameter.
+Try enabling JavaScript rendering using the ```headless``` parameter. - [Parameters](#parameters)

 This parameter renders JavaScript on the target website making more data available for scraping.

 ## Facebook